 CGR is an emerging business with clients in 12 countries and the company wanted a high-quality service provider with infrastructure close to their clients in England, France, Switzerland and other European countries.
 CGR uses a third-party vendor to host its application in Australia and it was concerned that European clients would face unacceptable time lags.
 “The application communicates and manages a considerable amount of data,” explains Callum Jones, Software Engineer at CGR.
 “To efficiently serve our clients, we need to ensure that they receive a very quick response when entering information or requesting reports.
 We are effectively competing with risk management systems that use Excel spreadsheets running on local servers or desktops.
 So, at worst, we have to deliver similar levels of performance and availability.”

-CGR also needed the ability to scale quickly to meet demand for its application during peak compliance reporting periods when the load on CPU resources could increase by 200% and demand for memory resources by 300%.
-The organization also wanted to scale to typical business demands, to add resources during the day and scale down when clients shut down for the evening.
+CGR also needed to scale quickly to meet demand for its application during peak compliance reporting periods, when the load on CPU resources could increase by 200% and demand for memory resources by 300%.
+The organization also wanted to be able to meet typical business demands: to add resources during the day and scale down when clients shut down for the evening.
 Furthermore, CGR wanted a partner that would grow with the business as it became more successful.
 “As we take on new clients and get word from our existing clients that they want to bring more users on board, we need the ability to easily add capacity,” says Jones.

 The organization was originally working with another hosting provider for its web application, but soon found that its services, particularly billing and redundancy for back-end services, were relatively inflexible.
 CGR then engaged Amazon Web Services (AWS) because of the strong AWS brand reputation and the knowledge that AWS infrastructure could support clients and distributors in Europe.